Fairview Park Comfort Station, Staten Island. Image via NYC Parks, Design by Sage and Coombe Architects

 OMA revealed the KUBE, an installation located in front of the main entrance of K11 MUSEA, on Hong Kong’s waterfront.
 The multi-functional installation creates an urban landmark, amidst the dense skyline of the city, through very simple yet engaging geometry.

-Join us for the 3rd International Placemaking Week on October 1-4 in Chattanooga, TN!
+Join 3rd International Placemaking Week in Chattanooga this October

 The 3rd International Placemaking Week is an intimate, four-day-long global gathering of public space practitioners, researchers, and advocates that combines hands-on learning, public space activations, and innovative social events.
 Sign up before the regular registration rate ends on August 30!